MrSimmo/audio-file-tools/README.md

 = The reason I wrote this was that I have a large collection of purchased music files in FLAC formats.
 I'm also a drummer.
 I want to be able to play along to real backing music.
-I don't want to pay a heft ongoing subscription to services such as Moises, and the other tools are missing features that I want/need.
+I don't want to pay a hefty ongoing subscription to commercial services such as Moises, and the other tools are missing features that I want/need.